 Education: Ph.D., University of California-Berkeley, 2009; M.A., University of California-Berkeley, 1999; M.A., Stanford University, 1998; B.A., University of California-Santa Cruz, 1992.

-She is a faculty affiliate at the Possibility Lab at UC Berkeley, a member of the board of directors of the Everyday Peace Indicators NGO, a certified workshop facilitator with the National Center for Faculty Development and Diversity, and is the Director of SCU’s Office of Student Fellowships.
+She is a faculty affiliate at the Possibility Lab at UC Berkeley, a research coordinator with the Everyday Peace Indicators NGO, a certified workshop facilitator with the National Center for Faculty Development and Diversity, and is the Director of SCU’s Office of Student Fellowships.

 Levy received her PhD from the Department of Political Science at the University of California, Berkeley, and also holds an MA in Social Sciences of Education from Stanford University School of Education.
-Her scholarship has been published in a broad range of academic journals, and she has received funding for her work from the American Council of Learned Societies, the Minerva Initiative, the Carnegie Corporation of New York, and the California Community Foundation / California 100 Initiative.
+Her scholarship has been published in a broad range of academic journals, and she has received funding for her work from the American Council of Learned Societies, the Minerva Initiative, the Carnegie Corporation of New York, the California Community Foundation / California 100 Initiative, and Tipping Point.

 - Political Science Research